 And I urge you, my Christian friend.
 Warn your family members and neighbors and classmates and friends.
 The destroyer is coming.
 Plead with them to place themselves under the saving blood of Christ.

-So you've pled with them already?
-Plead yet again!
+You say, "I've pled with them already."
+Then pray for an opportunity to plead yet again!
 They may not understand you but that's because people who live by faith often do things that others don't understand, and that's because they see things that others don't see.

 Let's make it personal.
+Let's ask ourselves this question as we conclude...

-Would you ask yourself the following...
-Am I living like I really believe in a person I cannot see?
+Am I living like I really believe in what I cannot see?

 Am I?
-Am I taking steps to teach my kids about this person?
+Am I taking steps to teach my kids about the unseen?
 Am I regularly saying no to the temporary pleasures of sin, and am I regularly investing my time, my talents, and my treasures for the sake of Christ?